markomanninen/llmmanugen/chatgpt_ada_manual.md

         current path = temporary path
         current section without children field if without children, next section without children field if without children

-    move_to_next_section()
-        section = data children field
+    move_to_next_section(optional only at the same level is false) section = data children field
         path = current path copy
         for index in path except last item section = section index children field
-        if children field in section path last index and section path last index children field current path append 0
+        if not only at the same level and children field in section path last index and section path last index children field current path append 0
             "continue"
         if section length > path last index + 1
             increment current path last index
             "continue"
         else
+			if only at the same level:
+				"end"
             while current path length > 1
                 current path pop
                 sections = data children field